interclip/next/README.md

-## Interclip-next
+## Interclip Next

-Something new is cookin' for the next generation of sharing.
+Something new is cookin' for the Next® generation of sharing.